MichaelD128/MichaelD128/README.md

 ### Hi there 👋

+- My name is Michael
+- Im currently working on -----
+- I have experience in HTML, CSS, Figma
+- Currently learning JavaScript, Python, Nomad Sculpt, Blender
+- Here is a link to my Portfolio
+- You can reach me through email: michaela.diaz174@gmail.com

 <!--
 **MichaelD128/MichaelD128** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.